vinzdeveloper/json-rule-editor/docs/decisions.md

 That's it!!!

 Likewise, you can add any number of nested nodes under single conditions.
-Both solution 1 and solution 2 are doing same thing, depends on business requirement and number of facts, decide the pattern whichver it suits better.
+Both solution 1 and solution 2 are doing the same thing, depends on business requirement and number of facts, decide the pattern whichver it suits better.

 [Next section - Advanced examples](https://vinzdeveloper.github.io/json-rule-editor/docs/advanced.html)